-Hi!
-I’m Tom.
-I graduated from Edith Cowan University in 1993 with a Bachelor of Arts in Early Childhood Education.
-After four years of relief teaching and daycare, I found my perfect job at Kerry Street.
-I have been teaching here since 1998 in a variety of roles and classes, mainly in the Early Childhood years.
-For six years beginning in 2014, I ran our Kindy class in the hall, which I am privileged to now have named in my honour.
-I am currently the Education Assistant in the Kindy/Pre-Primary classroom, as well as teaching drama and music one afternoon a week.
+Tom Francas has worked at Kerry Street since 1998 in a variety of roles and classes, mainly in the Early Childhood years.
+For six years, beginning in 2014, Tom ran our Kindy class in our Hall, prior to the Pre-Primary and Kindy class joining together.
+The hall has since been named the “Francas Ruckus Hall” in his honour.
+Tom is currently the Education Assistant in the Kindy/Pre-Primary class, and also teaches drama and music one afternoon a week.